rajeevgit8055hub/Verified-Digital-Credentials/README.md

 ---

-## ✅ ADCA – Advanced Diploma in Computer Application
+## ✅ ADCA – Advanced Diploma in Computer Application (Skill Course, Oct 2024)

 I successfully completed the **ADCA** through the same trusted *Skill Course* online e-learning platform, guided under the expert mentorship of **Mr. Satish Dhawale**, the Founder and CEO, who designed the curriculum to bridge academic learning with real-world industry needs.
 This professional **Advanced Diploma in Computer Applications (ADCA)** certificate marks a major milestone in broadening and deepening my technical and practical software skills.